analyticdan/motion-heatmap/README.md

 * `-nd`

-  If this flag is not used, the program shows the generated output in a window.
-This flag tells the program to not display the output as the program generates its output.
+  If this flag is not used, the program shows the generated output in a window by default.
+This flag tells the program to not display the output as it processes the input video.

 * `-r [rate]`